rrvt/MakeApp/MakeAppII/README.md

   - Slightly expanded About Box which reads the information from the resources (xxx.rc strings, etc.)
   - Provide methods (function) in theApp for setting the windows Title Bar in two parts:
     <left part> - <right part>.
+  - Support for setting the printer orientation (Portrait, Landscape) at the start of the program and changing the orientation in the Options Dialog Box.
+  - An Options dialog that changes the margins and orientation of the printed output.
   - Printer output from main screen content
   - File read/write to/from the main window from/to a text file.
 One gets to choose the extension and other attributes to display in the file dialog box.
 Added logic to Doc to specify the name, default